bruvellu/cephalic-furrow/3-text/furrow.md

 causing the ectopic  epithelial folds in cephalic furrow mutants.
 To test that we physically blocked the germ band extension using laser cauterizations at the posterior dorsal of the embryo at the onset of gastrulation (Figure
-@fig:cauterization-experiments).
+@fig:germband-cauterizations).

-![Cauterization blocking the germ band extension in btd and eve mutants.](../2-figures/cauterization-mutants.png){#fig:cauterization-experiments width=100%}
+![Cauterization experiments to block the germ band extension.](../2-figures/germband-cauterizations/figure.png){#fig:germband-cauterizations width=100%}

-We find that when the germ band is mechanically prevented from elongating in cephalic furrow mutants, the ectopic folds no longer appear in the head-trunk interface (Figure @fig:cauterization-experiments, Videos).
-The mitotic domains and associated apical area expansion occur normally and compress apically non-dividing cells (Figure @fig:cauterization-experiments, Video).
+We find that when the germ band is mechanically prevented from elongating in cephalic furrow mutants, the ectopic folds no longer appear in the head-trunk interface (Figure @fig:germband-cauterizations, Videos).
+The mitotic domains and associated apical area expansion occur normally and compress apically non-dividing cells (Figure @fig:germband-cauterizations, Video).
 This response is consistent in both btd and eve mutants (Supplemental figure)

 <!--TODO: Create video for eve cauterization and comparison to control-->